tariqshaban/arabic-sign-language-image-classification/README.md

-* Surprisingly, some fully connected networks achieved relatively acceptable results, this can be caused by the number of parameters for the image (64x64x3), FCNN is known to be a poor option when used solely on image problems; because unlike CNN, it lacks image feature extraction.
+* Surprisingly, some fully connected networks achieved relatively acceptable results, this can be caused by the number of parameters for the image (64x64x3), FCNN is known to be a poor option when used solely on image problems; because unlike CNN, it lacks image feature extraction
 * Transfer learning expedites the convergence, making it possible to achieve satisfactory results with only one digit epochs